Pavel Exner: Life

 Born on March 30, 1946, in Prague, his parents were Vilem Exner, economist, and Marie, born Karvankova, ophthalmologist.
 He graduated in 1969 in theoretical physics from the Charles University in Prague.

 After working at the Charles University as an assistant professor, he moved in 1978 to the Joint Institute for Nuclear Research, Dubna in Russia.
 Due to peculiarities of the time he had no doctoral advisor and got his PhD only in 1983; still in Dubna he also got the higher doctorate in mathematical physics in 1990.

 Back to his home country in 1991 he became head of a mathematical-physics group in the Nuclear Physics Institute AS CR of the Czech Academy of Sciences.
 In 2003 he became professor of the Charles University.
-Since 2006 he works as the Scientific Director of the Doppler Institute for Mathematical Physics and Applied Mathematics in Prague.
+Since 2006 he works as the Scientific Director of the Doppler Institute for Mathematical Physics and Applied Mathematics at FNSPE CTU in Prague.

 Since 1971 he is married to Jana, born Wiendlova, physicist.
 They have three daughters and five grandchildren.